 5. Incubators, Accelerators and other forms of support is on the increase

 Cher detailed in Digital News Asia how Singapore’s Joyful Frog Digital Incubator has helped legal services sector startups locally.
 While Malaysian startup backer Malaysian Global Innovation and Creativity Centre — founded in 2014 — is similarly helping Malaysian startups.
 And Legal Hackers, a network of organizations globally, with a number of chapters in Asia, provides a venue conducive to the support of local legal startups via their efforts to “spot issues and opportunities where technology can improve and inform the practice of law and where law, legal practice, and policy can adapt to rapidly changing technology.”

-6. Fast growing South East Asia regional economies
+6. Fast-growing South East Asia regional economies

-Taken together, these 6 trends are likely to see a marked increase in the number and diversity of legal services sector startups coming to South East Asia in the future – poised to help businesses and individuals adapt to what are likely to be more and varied legal needs attendant to a growing and complex regional economy.
+Taken together, these 6 trends are likely to see a marked increase in the number and diversity of legal services sector startups coming to South East Asia in the future – poised to help businesses and individuals adapt to what is likely to be more varied legal needs attendant to a growing and complex regional economy.
 It will certainly be fascinating to watch how these trends, working together, will contribute to the growth of the region’s legal startup ecosystem.